Employer of Record Guide in

 Personal & Family Leave

-Summary
+Leave Summary

 Leave Type Duration Paid?
-Funding
+Funded By

-Annual Leave 5 weeks/year Yes Employer
+Annual leave 5 weeks/year Yes Employer

-Sick Leave Up to 3 years Partial Social Security + Employer
+Sick leave Up to 3 years Partial Social Security + Employer

-Bereavement 1-7 days Yes Employer
+Bereavement 3–12 days Yes Employer

-Personal/Family Varies Yes Employer
+Personal / family Varies by type Yes Employer

 Termination Types